 From Lionel Campuzano in Crewe, Cheshire. on 29/10/2013 ...

-John Clayton was known to Plymouth as far back as 1976.
-As a sixteen year old prolific goalscorer in the Morayshire and Elgin youth football ranks, and as the Scottish Scout for Plymouth in the 1970s, I sent John down on a one week trial to Plymouth in May 1976 with three other Elgin schoolboys.
-Plymouth never signed John at that stage and he returned home and signed for his local professional Scottish Highland Football League Club, Elgin City before transferring to Derby County the following season.
-The other three local boys all ended up playing in the Highland League.
+John Clayton was known to Plymouth as far back as 1976 as a fifteen year old prolific goalscorer in the North of Scotland, Elgin and Morayshire youth football leagues.
+As the Scottish Scout for Plymouth in the 1970s, I sent John down on a one week trial to Plymouth in May 1976 with three other Elgin schoolboys.
+Plymouth never signed John at that stage and he returned home and signed for his local professional Scottish Highland Football League Club, Elgin City, before transferring to Derby County the following season.
+The other three Elgin boys all ended up playing Highland League football.

 APPEARANCE DETAILS [reselect competitions]